 Even so, the Klaipėda Region still has red German-style Lutheran churches in many larger towns and while their congregations are long since surpassed by Catholics and Atheists, some 5% of people in these rural areas are lietuvininkai descendants still adhering to the Lutheran faith (down from 91,7% in 1925).
 Lutheran communities also exist in the major cities, in southern Samogitia (Tauragė area), in some localities near the Latvian border and in western Sudovia.

-Unfortunately the most beautiful Lutheran churches in Klaipėda and their massive spires were torn down by the Soviets after the World War 2.
+Unfortunately, the most beautiful Lutheran churches in Klaipėda and their massive spires were torn down by the Soviets after the World War 2.
 What remains are largely town and village churches built of the iconic German red bricks.
 They too were looted during World War 2 and closed throughout the Soviet occupation but most buildings survive.

-In 1925 the Republic of Lithuania had over 200 000 Lutherans (9% of population, the largest religious minority at the time).
-The census of 2001 found 19 637 Lutherans (0,6% of population).
+In 1925 the Republic of Lithuania had over 200 000 Lutherans (9% of the population, the largest religious minority at the time).
+The census of 2001 found 19 637 Lutherans (0,6% of the population).
 Such a decrease means that while the old network of parishes was partly reestablished after independence, the mass is typically celebrated less than weekly in the reopened village churches.

 This branch of Christianity follows the Jean Calvin teachings.
-It came to Lithuania in the 16th century and was favoured by certain nobles of Radvila family.
+It came to Lithuania in the 16th century and was favored by certain nobles of Radvila family.
 They were based in Kėdainiai and to this day the small town still is dominated by a Reformed church structure somewhat reminiscent to Ancient Greek temple (rather than by a Roman Catholic spire).

 Reformed Christian communities and churches also exist in some of the main cities.

-Islam came to Lithuania well before many other European nations when Grand Duke Vytautas the Great brought muslim Tatars from the southernmost limits of his lands to defend Vilnius and the boundaries.
+Islam came to Lithuania well before many other European nations when Grand Duke Vytautas the Great brought Muslim Tatars from the southernmost limits of his lands to defend Vilnius and the boundaries.
 This happened in the 15th century.